Acceptance and commitment therapy: Criticism

 Authors of a 2013 paper comparing ACT to cognitive therapy (CT) concluded that "although preliminary research on ACT is promising, we suggest that its proponents need to be appropriately humble in their claims.
 In particular, like CT, ACT cannot yet make strong claims that its unique and theory-driven intervention components are active ingredients in its effects."
 The authors of the paper suggested that many of the assumptions of ACT and CT "are pre-analytical, and cannot be directly pitted against one another in experimental tests."

-In 2012, ACT appeared to be about as effective as standard CBT, with some meta-analyses showing small differences in favor of ACT and others not.
-For example, a meta-analysis published by Francisco Ruiz in 2012 looked at 16 studies comparing ACT to standard CBT.
-ACT failed to separate from CBT on effect sizes for anxiety, however modest benefits were found with ACT compared to CBT for depression and quality of life.
-The author found a separation between ACT and CBT on the "primary outcome"—a heterogeneous class of 14 separate outcome measures aggregated into the effect size analysis.
-However, the study is limited by the highly heterogeneous nature of the outcome variables used in the analysis, which tends to increase the number needed to treat (NNT) to replicate the effect size reported.
-More limited measures, such as depression, anxiety, and quality of life, decrease the NNT, making the analysis more clinically relevant, and on these measures, ACT did not outperform CBT.
-A 2012 clinical trial by Forman et al. found that Beckian CBT obtained better results than ACT.